 Valuation analysts will start by determining the industry the business operates in.
 Understanding exactly what industry is critical to utilizing this method.
-Research begins by gaining a complete understanding of the business, the customers, products, markets and competitors.
+Research begins by gaining a complete understanding of the business, the customers, products, markets, and competitors.
 After this information is collected, the next step is to identify the business NAICS and SIC codes.
 There are many generalized industries, including construction, wholesale, manufacturing, or information technology, but the valuation analysts will determine the correct industry classification within these broad industries.
-Finding the industry is important to utilizing the correct comparable information.
+Finding the industry is important to utilize the correct comparable information.

 A significant amount of time is spent on market research and finding comparable companies.
 Valuation analysts start by using the business NAICS and SIC codes to search databases for comparable sales transactions.

 Note: A common misconception is using this method is similar to a real estate appraisal.
-The misconception is, if a house is sold in the same general area, is a similar size, has comparable features and built around the same time it should have the same value.
+The misconception is, if a house is sold in the same general area, is a similar size, has comparable features, and is built around the same time it should have the same value.
 This may hold true for real estate, but businesses are more difficult when trying to compare.

 Once the valuation analysts have a group of comparable companies, they research the transactions to determine if they truly are comparable.
 Most analysts will narrow the sample of businesses to five or 10 and conduct in-depth research on those businesses.

-There are many reasons a company may want or need a business valuation, including negotiating a merger or business sale, estate and gift tax planning, considering new shareholders, attempting to resolve partner or other liability disputes, determining shareholder equity or even marital dissolution.
-A business valuation may also be useful for strategic planning and bench-marking purposes.
+There are many reasons a company may want or need a business valuation, including negotiating a merger or business sale, estate, and gift tax planning, considering new shareholders, attempting to resolve partner or other liability disputes, determining shareholder equity, or even marital dissolution.
+A business valuation may also be useful for strategic planning and benchmarking purposes.
 Whatever purpose the valuation is fulfilling, it is vital to engage experienced professionals who will take a comprehensive view of all the company’s investments.